 Asymptomatic shoulder pain

-Some studies have found that a sign of having shoulder bursitis, lesions in the rotator cuff muscles and tendons, and other shoulder “abnormalities” do not elicit pain among some patients.
+Some studies have found that patients with signs of shoulder bursitis, lesions in the rotator cuff muscles and tendons, and other shoulder “abnormalities” do not experience pain.
 In a 2014 systematic review, researchers from Harvard Medical School examined 30 studies (over 6,100 shoulders total) that reported rotator cuff abnormalities with age.
 They concluded that it is “considered a common aspect of normal human aging” and difficult to conclude whether the abnormalities are fresh or a cause of shoulder pain.

 Shoulder bursitis prognosis

-While there is a lack of a body of research behind the prognosis of shoulder bursitis, it is possible to draw some clues from other types of shoulder pain.
+While there is a lack of a body of research behind the prognosis of shoulder bursitis, it’s possible to draw some clues from other types of shoulder pain.

 Patients’ expectations about the surgery was reported to be the biggest psychological factor in driving surgical outcomes, but these were reported in three of the five cohort studies.